 It is of interest that the intervention does not seem to increase costs.
 In fact, the analyses have demonstrated that there is a high likelihood (72%) that the intervention both improves outcomes and saves costs.
 It is noteworthy that this percentage represents not simply the cost-effectiveness in implementing a new intervention, but for implementing this intervention which simultaneously improves patient outcomes.
 While there was a 27% likelihood of cost increases and outcome improvements, such a scenario could still indicate cost-effectiveness if the improved outcomes are valued sufficiently highly to justify the extra costs.
 Unfortunately, there is no commonly accepted threshold at which MANSA improvements are to be valued.

 The use of the MANSA in the economic analyses is a limitation.
 While it is of relevance for this patient group, it does not greatly help commissioners who have to decide between the intervention evaluated here and those in other health care areas (cancer, diabetes, etc.).
 In future trials of such an intervention, it would be important to consider the use of a measure of quality-adjusted life years (QALYs) such as the EQ5D.
-QALYs are generic measures of health-related QOL and, in principle, allow comparisons to be made across diverse health care areas.
+QALYs are generic measures of health-related quality of life and, in principle, allow comparisons to be made across diverse health care areas.
 However, the use of the EQ5D in patients with severe mental illness has been criticised as it may not reflect the domains that are relevant and may not be sensitive to change.70 That being said, there would be scope for examining changes in a measure such as the EQ5D in relation to clinically specific measures.

 A further limitation of these analyses is that the service use data relied on partially on participant self-report (participants were interviewed about service use by clinicians, and attempts were made to verify their reports against electronic records).
 While the accuracy of this may be questioned, it is in reality the main method by which the breadth of service use required for a comprehensive costing can be acquired.
 Furthermore, a number of studies have found that this approach is acceptable.71, 72 While routine data sources can be used for some service use measures, it is not always apparent that these are in themselves wholly accurate measures of resource use.
 We measured service use over a relatively short period prior to each follow-up, and there is no reason to expect that under- or (maybe less likely) over-reporting would affect one group more than another.